 The PCORI fee is indexed annually to a spending amount defined in the law.
 It started at $1 and has increased gradually.

-Which employers have to pay by the current deadline of July 31, 2021?
-Employers that sponsored self-insured medical plans, including HRAs, for plan years that ended from January of 2020 to December of 2020.
+Which employers have to pay by the deadline of July 31, 2023?
+Employers that sponsored self-insured medical plans, including HRAs, for plan years that ended from January of 2022 to December of 2022.

 Doesn’t the insurance company/carrier pay on an employer’s behalf?
-For fully insured plans, the carrier is responsible for paying the fees.
-The carrier does not pay PCORI fees on behalf of self-insured plans including HRAs.
+For fully insured medical plans, the carrier is responsible for paying the fees.
+Employers of fully insured medical plans don’t need to take action.

 How does my organization file?
-Employers that sponsor self-insured group medical plans, including HRAs, must report and pay PCORI fees using IRS Form 720, Quarterly Federal Excise Tax Return, which is typically released the first week of June.
+Employers that sponsor self-insured group medical plans, including HRAs, must report and pay PCORI fees using the second quarter IRS Form 720, Quarterly Federal Excise Tax Return, which is typically released the first week of June.
 Please note this is a tax form, and as such, your organization’s tax expert may be in the best position to assist.
 Employers must keep proof of filing and payment for four years.

 Actual Count method: Plan sponsors may calculate the sum of the lives covered for each day in the plan year and then divide that sum by the number of days in the year.

 Snapshot method: Plan sponsors may calculate the sum of the lives covered on one date in each quarter of the year (or an equal number of dates in each quarter) and then divide that number by the number of days on which a count was made.
 The number of lives covered on any one day may be determined by counting the actual number of lives covered on that day or by treating those with self-only coverage as one life and those with coverage other than self-only as 2.35 lives (the “Snapshot Factor method”).